t-0hmura/orca-mlips/README.md

 pip install "orca-mlips[uma]"
 ```

 3. Log in to Hugging Face for UMA model access.
+(No need for ORB/MACE)
 ```bash
 huggingface-cli login
 ```